 Approval.

-Before investing pursuant to this section, the governing body of the qualifying government must adopt a resolution that includes the following statements
+Before investing pursuant to this section, the governing body of the qualifying government must adopt a resolution that includes the following statements:

-(1) the governing body understands that investments under subdivision 2 have a risk of loss
+(1) the governing body understands that investments under subdivision 2 have a risk of loss;

-(2) the governing body understands the type of funds that are being invested and the specific investment itself; an
+(2) the governing body understands the type of funds that are being invested and the specific investment itself; and

-(3) the governing body certifies that all funds designated for investment through the State Board of Investment meet the requirements of this section and the policies and procedures established by the State Board of Investment
+(3) the governing body certifies that all funds designated for investment through the State Board of Investment meet the requirements of this section and the policies and procedures established by the State Board of Investment.

 Subd.
 5.